Caellwyn/south-king-county-opportunity-youth/README.md

 [Executive Summary](reports/Opportunity Youth in South King County, Group 3.pdf)

 ## Background
-The Seattle Regional Partnership[[(SRP)]] would like an update on the estimated number of OY in South King County.
+The Seattle Regional Partnership(SRP) would like an update on the estimated number of OY in South King County.
 However, that estimation comes from a report that is over three years old.
 The task was to update the SRP on the current status of OY in South King County using updated data.

 ![Map of South King County](notebooks/report/Figures/opportunity_youth_map.png)

-In the [2016 report](https://roadmapproject.org/wp-content/uploads/2018/09/Opportunity-Youth-2016-Data-Brief-v2.pdf) an opportunity youth is defined by being [[between the ages of (or small a for age?)]]Age 16-24 who is not enrolled in school or having a job.
-From the report it was also noted that seven King County, Washington school districts: Auburn, Federal Way, Highline, Kent, Renton, (South) Seattle, and Tukwila make up for 92 % of the County’s High poverty schools.[[capital W]] we used this information to create a table of the 2017 data for most of these regions.
+In the [2016 report](https://roadmapproject.org/wp-content/uploads/2018/09/Opportunity-Youth-2016-Data-Brief-v2.pdf) an opportunity youth is defined by being ages 16-24 who is not enrolled in school or having a job.
+From the report it was also noted that seven King County, Washington school districts: Auburn, Federal Way, Highline, Kent, Renton, (South) Seattle, and Tukwila make up for 92 % of the County’s High poverty schools.
+We used this information to create a table of the 2017 data for most of these regions.

 #### Regions: